Science, Technology, Engineering & Mathematics (STEM)

 What is STEM Education?

-STEM education entails authentic learning experiences for all students with an interdisciplinary and applied approach where all fields connect in complex relationships.
+Science, Technology, Engineering and Mathematics (STEM) education entails authentic learning experiences for all students with an interdisciplinary and applied approach where all fields connect in complex relationships.
 In today’s economy, problems are not solved in isolation of a specific discipline, but are solved through multiple approaches and perspectives.
 A strong STEM educational foundation helps to prepare our students for tomorrow’s world by emphasizing collaborative, innovative, quantitative and logical analysis rooted in a solid understanding of the interdisciplinary nature of science, technology, engineering and mathematics.

 How is STEM Education being refocused?